espressif/github-actions/README.md

 [Github Actions](https://developer.github.com/actions/) developed/used by Espressif to help manage GitHub repos.

 * `sync_issues_to_jira` performs one way syncing of GitHub issues into a JIRA project.
+* `release_zips` creates a zip file from a tagged version to attach to a release (recursive clone, unlike the automatic GitHub source archives.)

 # Support and Changes